Fri 8 Dec – Fri 22 Dec 2017

 Sarcophagus.
 Photo by Peter Bennetts

-The work will be composed of a celestial field of reimagined carillon bells that will produce both chance and compositional harmonies via the natural force of wind, playful audience manipulation, and a commissioned performance by composer Daniel Von Jenatsch and choreographic artist Phillip Adams.
+The installation will be composed of a celestial field of reimagined bells that will produce chance and compositional harmonies, will invite playful audience manipulation, and will culminate in a series of commissioned performances in collaboration with composer Daniel Von Jenatsch, choreographic artist Phillip Adams and fashion designer Pia Interlandi.
 This visual and sonic installation will transform MPavilion into a spirited and experimental instrument with the aim of creating a responsive, transcendent and nondenominational performance dialogue with the hereafter.

 Matthew Bird will realise this project with the assistance of students from Monash Art Design & Architecture.

 Stay tuned for updates on a special opening event on Friday 8 December.